sauravsoni6377/Tata-Innovent-2024/README.md

 ### Usage

-1. Access the web interface by navigating to `http://localhost:5000` in your web browser.
-2. Upload a 2D design image.
+1. Upload a 2D design image.
-3. Receive the generated G-code for CNC machining.
+2. Receive the generated G-code for CNC machining.

 ## Results